• Skip to primary navigation

 Taste your broth before adding to the meat.
 It should be strongly flavored.
 If needed, keep adding more seasoning until it is.
 This is very important to the final flavor of your roast.

-Can You Make Gravy with the Liquid?
+❓ Can You Make Gravy?

 Absolutely you could.
 I don't always do that, but you sure can with the flavorful liquid you created.
 Here is an idea of how I like to make gravy.

 Looking for another cooking method?
+Let's talk about making in the Instant Pot or oven.

 How Long to Cook in the Instant Pot?